Marrahs/Retail_dataset_Analysis/README.md

 # Retail_Dataset_Analysis
+In this project, I analyzed retail dataset to identify top performing products, monthly sales trends, and customer retention metric using python(pandas, matplotlib).
+This analysis could help retailers improve inventory and sales strategy.

 ## Buisness Problem
 What product categories drive the highest revenue, and how can we optimize inventory and sales strategies?